pixelprotest/cozy-manager/README.md

 other commands:

-to list all the models in the db: `cozy list`
+- to list all the models in the db:

+   `cozy list`

    - you can list the ones that are currently downloaded:

       `cozy list --local`

    - you can list the ones that are not downloaded:

       `cozy list --virtual`

+   - you can list the size of the models stored locally:

+      `cozy list --data`

-edit the db entry for a model, this will open a command line prompt asking you what you want to edit, it will walk you through some options
+- to edit the db entry for a model, this will open a command line prompt asking you what you want to edit, it will walk you through some options

    `cozy edit <id>`

    - you can change the filename
    - you can add / remove / clear tags

 to remove a model from the db: `cozy purge`